 Continue with installation.
-When a stud is overlapped by a plank use 1-3/4" 18 Gauge finish nail to secure to wall stud.
+When a stud is overlapped by a plank use 1-1/4" or 1-3/4" 18 Gauge finish nail to secure to wall stud.
 These nails should be positioned so the final trim piece covers them.

 - Determine how many planks will be needed to fill the wall.
-For the best overall appearance, the first and last planks should be the same width. - Measure to the appropriate height where you would like to stop the wainscot, plus 1/2" expansion space.
-Chalk a line between the two walls.

-- Cut planks to fit to top chalk line. - Apply a 1/4" bead of adhesive in a serpentine pattern on the back of the plank.
+For the best overall appearance, the frst and last planks should be the same width, or if proceeding around a corner, if appropriate, ripped piece of previous plank to match pattern. (do not fill expansion space) - Measure to the appropriate height where you would like to stop the wainscot, plus 1/2" expansion space.
+Chalk a line between the two walls. - Cut planks to fit to top chalk line.
+See below Planks will need to be squared off both ends at the desired length e.g. 33-1/2".
+Care should be taken to cut the planks. ensuring that the pattern matches the previously cut plank.